KK Crvena zvezda: Sponsorship naming

 Crvena zvezda has had several denominations through the years due to its sponsorship:

 Home arenas

-Crvena zvezda plays their domestic home games at the Aleksandar Nikolić Hall, located in the Belgrade municipality of Palilula.
+Crvena zvezda played their home games at the Aleksandar Nikolić Hall, located in the Belgrade municipality of Palilula.
 The arena, then named Pionir Hall, was built in 1973 in eleven months, by Energoprojekt.
 Basketball was popular in Yugoslavia at the time, and although the Aleksandar Nikolić Hall hosted many different sports events (volleyball, handball) it became known as a basketball arena.
 It has a seating capacity of 8,000.
-The Aleksandar Nikolić Hall is also the home of Zvezda's main rival Partizan.

-Crvena zvezda plays their EuroLeague home matches at the Štark Arena, which has a seating capacity of 18,386 for basketball games.
+Crvena zvezda plays their home matches at the Belgrade Arena, which has a seating capacity of 18,386 for basketball games.
 Club holds the highest attendance records for three EuroLeague seasons: 2014–15, 2015–16, and 2016–17.
+The Belgrade Arena is also the home of Zvezda's main rival Partizan.

 Supporters

 Delije is an umbrella name referring to the supporters of various sports clubs that compete under the Red Star Belgrade Sports Society banner.
 The name is derived from the Serbian word delija, meaning "brave, hero".
 The name Delije first began to be used by hardcore Red Star supporters during the late 1980s, with the official inauguration taking place on 7 January 1989.